AlibabaCloudDocs/ecs/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md

 # Instance families that support instance type changes

-This topic describes the instance types and instance families that support instance type changes.
-If your current instance type does not meet your business needs, check whether the instance type can be changed.
-If yes, choose a method to change the instance type.
+This topic describes which instances types and families support instance type changes.
+Before you change the instance type of an instance, check whether the instance type can be changed and identify the compatible instance types.
+If the instance type can be changed, select a method to change the instance type.

 ## Impacts of instance type changes